On this page

 - on all development sites on which 15 or more dwellings are proposed, there will be a requirement to provide 20% of the dwellings to Lifetime Home standard

 - on all development sites on which 50 or more dwellings are proposed, there will be an additional requirement to provide 2% of the dwellings as wheelchair homes.

 There are a number of schemes that are expected to be completed over the coming months:

-- Paston Reserve - a market led development providing 25 affordable houses with 2, 3 and 4 bedrooms available as a mix of shared ownership and affordable rented tenures through Cross Keys Homes.
-This development is expected to complete in March 2015.
+- Johnston Press – a market led development providing 26 affordable homes with 2, 3 and 4 bedrooms available as a mix of shared ownership and affordable rented tenures through Cross Keys Homes.
+This development is expected to complete by the end of June 2017.